 - We use plastics to make toys for kids.

-- We use rubber to make tyres or sole of the shoes.
+- We use rubber to make tires or soles of shoes.

 - Glass has been extensively used for making windows.

-- We use amorphous solid in medical applications.
+- We use amorphous solids in medical applications.

 - We use amorphous solids in industrial applications, etc.